brunorijsman/dske-python/docs/protocol-guide.md

 For this reason, we introduce a second type of node that we refer to as a DSKE security hub, or simply hub for short.

-Instead of establishing a key directly between a pair of clients, we use the hubs as trusted relay nodes.
+Instead of establishing a key directly between a pair of clients, we use the hubs as a sort of Trusted Relay Nodes (TRNs).
 The clients do not establish PSRD with directly with each other;
 instead, the clients establish PSRD with the hubs.